Crew46/data-fall2025/progress/kbird2.md

 powerups (currently only a shield).
 I got audio up and running for my branch.
 There are explosions, music, and laser sounds.
 I made a quick main screen for my branch.
 I also made mkLaser () and mkPowerup () functions to make things easier.
 I also expanded on some sprites.
 Player now has a shielded sprite and EnemyB has damaged states.

+Week 8
+I took off developer mode and made things a little neater for the open house during the first part of the week and during the second half I started working towards more weapon types.
+I also made a bitMasking function and a function that changes weapons when z is pressed.
+I made a texture for the rocket and it seems to work like a laser for now.
+I had to make some changes towards weapons such as them now having hp values.
+The bitMasking function currently uses AND, OR, XOR, and NOT depending on the number given.